xinwenfu/VChat_CFG/README.md

         <img src="Images/VE6.png">

 4. (Optional) Use the [mona.py](https://github.com/corelan/mona) python program within Immunity Debugger to determine useful information about our target process.
-While the cyclic pattern from [exploit1.py] is in memory we can run the command `!mona findmsp` in the command line at the bottom of the Immunity Debugger GUI. **Note:** We must have sent the cyclic pattern and it must be present in the stack frame at the time we run this command!
+While the cyclic pattern from [exploit1.py] is in memory, we can run the command `!mona findmsp` in the command line at the bottom of the Immunity Debugger GUI. **Note:** We must have sent the cyclic pattern and it must be present in the stack frame at the time we run this command!

     <img src="Images/VE7.png">